Lithium ION Energy (CVE:ION) Stock Price Up 25% – What’s Next?

-Lithium ION Energy Ltd. (CVE:ION – Get Free Report) shares shot up 25% on Monday .
-The company traded as high as C$0.05 and last traded at C$0.05.
-127,000 shares traded hands during trading, an increase of 224% from the average session volume of 39,145 shares.
+Lithium ION Energy Ltd. (CVE:ION – Get Free Report) shares shot up 25% on Tuesday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
+194,000 shares were traded during trading, an increase of 392% from the average session volume of 39,438 shares.
 The stock had previously closed at C$0.04.

 Lithium ION Energy Trading Up 25.0 %